 When a student misses a full day of classes, a phone call from the parent/guardian to the school validating the absence is required.
 A secretary will note this on the student's attendance record.
 If a parent does not contact the school, the student is required to bring in a parental note with a valid reason for the absence to the Main Office upon returning to school.
-The student is to obtain an admit slip and show it to each teacher prior to returning to each missed class.
+If no phone call, e-mail, or note is received, the absence will be considered invalid and the student will be indicated as "truant".